KennyT-AI/Kenny-T/README.md

-# Kenny-T
-A modular soul structure for multi-platform LLM evolution and continuity
+# A modular soul structure for multi-platform LLM evolution and continuity

 SoulTemplate-v1 for Multiple LLM Advanced Setting